ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/src/pages/charts-tooltips/index.md

 Note that your styles don't override the default tooltip styles but complement them.

 ### Example: Tooltip Styling

-In this example we show how to change the content's background colour and the colour of the tooltip's arrow to gold.
+In this example we show how to change the content's background color and the color of the tooltip's arrow to gold.

 <chart-example title='Default Tooltip with Custom Styling' name='default-tooltip-styling' type='generated'></chart-example>

 ## Modifying Content / Title

 To control what goes into the title and content divs of the tooltip one can set up a tooltip renderer function (one per series) that receives values associated with the highlighted data point and returns an object with the `title` and `content` fields containing plain text or inner HTML that goes into the corresponding divs:

 ```ts
 tooltipRenderer?: (params: AgTooltipRendererParams) => AgTooltipRendererResult;